markeverard/markeverard.github.io/_posts/2015-11-11-using-webhooks-in-an-episerver-solution.md

 As part of a presentation I put together a simple solution demonstrating an EPiServer site with an <a href="http://blogs.msdn.com/b/webdev/archive/2015/09/21/integrating-with-instagram-using-asp-net-webhooks-preview.aspx" target="_blank">Instagram receiver</a> that provided a solution to the below user story.

-> “As a content editor, I want images that are uploaded on a social channel (Instagram) and tagged with ‘ascend15’ to be available in my content management system so I can use them on my awesome website”
+>  As a content editor, I want images that are uploaded on a social channel (Instagram) and tagged with 'ascend15' to be available in my content management system so I can use them on my awesome website 

 The solution contained the following elements:

-* A receiver accepting notifications from Instagram when a image with a tag of ‘ascend15’ was added (using the ASP.NET WebHook framework)
+* A receiver accepting notifications from Instagram when a image with a tag of  'ascend15' was added (using the ASP.NET WebHook framework)
 * A Dynamic Data Store implementation to store the number of notifications received
 * A scheduled job: to request, download and import images into EPiServer as MediaData / IContent items

-The solution and even the scenario was a little contrived, so I’m not going to show the code (though it you really want it just drop me a line).
-It did however work on the day, which when you’re trying a tech demo that relies on the cloud and external services and also your own code; is always nice
+The solution and even the scenario was a little contrived, so I'm not going to show the code (though it you really want it just drop me a line).
+It did however work on the day, which when you're trying a tech demo that relies on the cloud and external services and also your own code; is always nice